arads7420/TODO-List-App/README.md

 # TODO List App
-An application that allows you to create and manage your TODO list
+An application that allows you to create and manage your TODO list.

 ## How To Run
 - Clone the Repository: